ripsawridge/site/site/contents/cma/2014/riki_kaiser.md

 template: page.jade
 ---

+*Update*: Riki wrote a very nice report of her own with all kinds of climbery feelings and stuff, see inline!

 <i>Update: I discovered that my friend Uli climbed the Westschlucht of the
 middle summit at the same time.
 We apparently just missed each other on the rappels down the Botzong Kamin.